HearthstoneChat/Application/README.md

 **Getting Started**

 * Download the Hearthstone Chat application (only one .hta file).
+The icon is optional as your application's local shortcut icon.
 * Open Hearthstone and the Hearthstone Chat application, in any order.
 * The application will configure a Hearthstone log file if one doesn't already exist.
 * Whenever you enter a new game, the application will automatically place you in a unique chat room with your opponent.
 If you don't see your opponent also enter the chat room, that means they don't have this application running.